centreon/centreon-documentation/fr/graph-views/install.md

 #### Compatibility

-The Centreon MAP Web interface is compatible with the following web browsers:
+TThe Centreon MAP Web interface is compatible with the following web browsers:

-- Firefox (latest version)
-- Chrome (latest version)
-- Safari (latest version)
+* Google Chrome (latest version at the time of Centreon software release and above).
+Please visit the [Google Chrome FAQ](https://support.google.com/chrome/a/answer/188447?hl=en) for a description of the Chrome support policy.
+* Mozilla Firefox (latest version at the time of Centreon software release and above).
+Please visit the [Mozilla FAQ](https://www.mozilla.org/en-US/firefox/organizations/faq/) for a description of the Firefox support policy.
+* Apple Safari (latest version at the time of Centreon software release and above)
-- Microsoft Edge Chromium
+* Microsoft Edge Chromium (latest version at the time of Centreon software release and above)

+If an update to those supported browsers was to cause an incompatibility, Centreon would work on a fix in the shortest possible time (for supported Centreon versions).
+Though other browsers may work, Centreon will not attempt to resolve problems with browsers other than those listed above.

-Resolution must be at least 1280 x 768.
+Your screen resolution must be at least 1280 x 768.

 ### Centreon MAP Desktop Client